Mothralady/mothralady/README.md

 I'm in my early 30's and live in Austin, Texas.

 I am a self-taught web developer.
 My own passions motivate me.
-I am not looking to be hired, I am not looking for funding.
-I create just because I CAN.

-I stopped freelancing right before Covid happened and decided it was the perfect time to take several years off and focus on myself but now I am back.
-What else needs to be said?

-These days I am getting into Game Development.
+These days I am creating a digital agency called Redheads, paid dev work will fund pro bono work for unsigned, local musicians.

 I can use any language, any framework, any engine, etc. given enough time.
 I can teach myself anything.
 I am getting into Game Jams for this reason, challenging myself to use obscure tools to create.
 Great way to learn.